 Discover that changing how you breathe changes your feelings

-Emotional stress and breathing are closely linked together, the mind body connection.
+Emotional stress and breathing are closely linked together, the mind-body connection.
 This way of breathing creates relaxation and establishes emotional equilibrium giving you a clear mind and energy for your daily living.
 As you gain control over your breathing you will also gain control over your emotions.

 Be gentle with yourself, practice makes perfect.
 Give yourself time to get used to this way of breathing.
 Whilst breathing seems easy, changing how you breathe is a bit more difficult.
-To create a new habit for the unconscious to learn takes a little time.
+Creating a new habit for the unconscious to learn takes a little time.
 I recommend that you practice this technique every day for a minimum of 10 minutes.

 Do you suffer from insomnia?
 Do you wake in the night and find it hard to go back to sleep?
 If you use this relaxation technique before going to sleep – you may be surprised at just how easily you will fall asleep.

 If you have something that you have been putting off?
 Abdominal breathing can work a treat.
-Give yourself 10 minutes of abdominal breathing, allow everything to re-balance.
+Give yourself 10 minutes of abdominal breathing, and allow everything to re-balance.
 Once you’re relaxed, don’t think too much but take action – just do it!

 Want to control your anger?
 Then practice this breathing exercise.
-Once you have installed the new habit you’ll be surprised at much more calm you are.
+Once you have installed the new habit you’ll be surprised at much calmer you are.
 You can also use this technique when things get a bit heated.
 Take yourself out of the situation and focus on your breath for a few moments.